 I have never thought that one day I would own a cat, but I think that was

-Those domestic and wild animals can have a huge impact on our daily life and well-being.
-Also, we could improve our communication and listening skills by only listening to what all those creatures have to teach us If we pay attention to them and mother nature.
+Domestic and wild animals can have a significant impact on our daily lives and well-being.
+Additionally, we can enhance our communication and listening skills by paying attention to the lessons that all creatures have to teach us, if we listen to them and to Mother Nature.They all do so silently and lovingly without judging humans.

-It is up to us to take the time to listen to mother nature and all living beings with all the secrets that can be learned from them to improve our life.
+It is up to us to take the time to listen to Mother Nature and all living beings, from whom we can learn many secrets, to improve our lives.

-Lately, I ran into an article on the subject and would like to share with you the benefits of owning a pet.
+Recently, I came across an article on the subject and would like to share with you the benefits of owning a pet.

 4 Benefits of Owning a Pet